Lehmakomm/Snake/README.md

 # Snake game #

-A half-implemented snake game with Swing to use as a starting point to fully implement a snake game.
+A half-implemented snake game with JavaFX to use as a starting point to fully implement a snake game.